-The first association with the term remote work is a dream-like work, while lying in a hammock at the sea side.
+The first association with the term “remote work” is dream-like: working while lying in a hammock by the sea.
 We take it as a holiday, rather than usual daily responsibilities at an office.
 But when you start your remote job, you soon figure out that your table, a chair (or a hammock) and your laptop become your work place for a full busy day.
-The same as an office with a slight difference that it’s not necessary to wake up early and commute, or having a chance to escape to any warm place from a soul-crushing winter and work from anywhere you want.
+It’s like an office, with the added benefit that you don’t have to wake up early to commute.
+You also have the chance to escape the soul-crushing winter and work from any warm location you desire.
 Because what matters in the long run is the result.

 While you can easily maintain high-quality work and be a professional at your office desk, it takes some extra skills, to be a good remote employee.
 As Atwix is a distributed company, and I personally work remotely, it is essential to know how to be a good remote worker.
-What does it take to be a good one?
+So, what does it take to be an effective remote worker?
 In order to reach high-quality results, a self-organization, efficiency, energy management, and pleasure from your work should always be your friends.
 Below, I’ll try to describe a couple of my own tips that help me in my daily remote life.

 Daily work schedule

 A great misconception is that a remote work can be started a minute before a daily meeting.
 Truth is, that even before a meeting you must tune yourself into work and have a plan at least for the first half of the day.
-Morning exercise, a cup of coffee, tasty breakfast, a book or 10 minutes of fresh air can all help you to wake up and get ready.
+Morning exercises, a cup of coffee, a hearty breakfast, reading a book, or just 10 minutes of fresh air can help you wake up and gear up for the day.

 It is also a good habit to set your timer to rest or do a little workout for 5-10 minutes every hour.
 This helps you maintain your energy, gives a rest for your eyes and some extra boost of focus.
 This is very useful, even when you are too busy, to prevent fatigue.
 A big plus of working from home is that you can relax singing along to your favorite song on the radio or dance a bit, which cannot be always done in an office.

-An evening walk or outside activities in the end of your working day, help you get rid of accumulated stress.
-And after dinner, some planing will also help you keep focus during the next day and maintain your schedule.
+An evening walk or outdoor activities at the end of your working day can help you shed accumulated stress.
+After dinner, some planning can also help you stay focused the next day and stick to your schedule.